This Regulation is prescribed pursuant to paragraph 3 of

 supplier shall submit a revised price composition to the

-entity for review, coring the requisite capability of
+entity for review, covering the requisite capability of

 timely contract performance is not less than the